elmastudio/aino-blocks/readme.txt

 == Description ==

-The AinoBlocks website builder blocks are a collection of blocks for the Gutenberg block editor.
+The AinoBlocks builder blocks are a collection of blocks for the Gutenberg block editor.
 With AinoBlocks and our Full Site Editing block themes you can create professional websites with ease.

 == Installation ==